-I was impressed.
-My four-year-old had just finished building an intricate structure of wooden blocks.
+My then-four-year-old had just finished building an intricate structure of wooden blocks.
 This was the stuff I didn’t even know he could do.
-Each block was meticulously placed.
-The structure was symmetrical, and it looked like something a budding architect would make.
-I was so proud.
+Each block was meticulously placed and symmetrical, and it looked like something a budding architect would make.

 Like any parent, I wanted to keep his spirits high, his ambition from fizzling.
 And in other times, I might have blurted out, “I love it!
 You’re so creative.
 Good job!”

 It doesn’t seem like it at first.
-Any child who hears that praise would feel elated.
+Any child who hears that kind praise would feel elated.
 Her self-esteem would shoot through the roof, and she’d think she was creative—a natural.

-Parents think they can hand children permanent confidence—like a gift—by praising their brains and talent.
+“Parents think they can hand children permanent confidence—like a gift—by praising their brains and talent.
 It doesn’t work, and in fact has the opposite effect.
 It makes children doubt themselves as soon as anything is hard or anything goes wrong.
-If parents want to give their children a gift, the best thing they can do is to teach their children to love challenges, be intrigued by mistakes, enjoy effort, and keep on learning.
+If parents want to give their children a gift, the best thing they can do is to teach their children to love challenges, be intrigued by mistakes, enjoy effort, and keep on learning.”